LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/create_object_4.rst.txt

 When creating a new dynamic parametric object, access to the object parameters must use the :ref:`methods_parameter_2` built-in execution context method.

+Declared predicates (using scope clauses in the ``Directives`` argument) are implicitly declared also as dynamic.

 When using Logtalk multi-threading features, predicates calling this built-in predicate may need to be declared synchronized in order to avoid race conditions.